gnahuy123/Connect_4/README.md

     input -> 6 x 7 board ("-" is empty slot), your symbol in string form output -> column integer from 0 to 6

+    0,0 is bottom left;
+    6,0 is bottom right;
+    0,5 is top left;
+    6,5 is top right

     Empty board:

     - | - | - | - | - | - | -